AlessioGalluccio/AlessioGalluccio/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Computer Science and Engineering student at Politecnico di Milano
+I am a Computer Science and Engineering graduate at Politecnico di Milano.

-I’m currently working on a grad thesis on normalizing flows for anomaly detection
+I completed a grad thesis on Normalizing Flows for Anomaly Detection.
+I am currently searching for a job as Machine Learning Engineer.